lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 The :file:`settings.py` file
 -----------------------------

-Lino uses some tricks to make Django :file:`settings.py` files more pleasant to work with, especially if you maintain Lino sites for several customers.
+Lino uses some tricks to make Django :xfile:`settings.py` files more pleasant to work with, especially if you maintain Lino sites for several customers.

-- Change the contents of your :file:`settings.py` to the following:
+- Change the contents of your :xfile:`settings.py` to the following:

 .. literalinclude:: settings.py

 A few explanations:

-This instantiates your local ``SITE`` setting.
-Every Lino application requires a setting named ``SITE`` which must be a :class:`lino.ui.Site` instance.
+This instantiates your local :setting:`SITE` setting.
+Every Lino application requires a setting named :setting:`SITE` which must be a :class:`ad.Site` instance.

-The first argument of the instantiator is the built-in Python variable `__file__`.
+The first argument of the instantiator is the built-in Python variable ``__file__``.
 This is how Lino knows the full path of your local settings file.

-The second argument is the `global()` namespace of your settings module.
+The second argument (``globals()``) is the global namespace of your settings module.
 Lino uses this to fill "intelligent default values" to your settings.
 That's why these lines should be at the *beginning* of your file.

 All remaining positional arguments will go into the :setting:`INSTALLED_APPS` setting.
 In our example we have only one positional argument ``'polls'``.

 Lino automatically adds some more apps before and after your app As an application developer you don't need to worry about those